12Lwk/fyp-email-analyzer/README.md

 ---

 ## Motivation
 Email overload is a persistent challenge for professionals.
-This project aims to transform the inbox experience by leveraging a hybrid AI approach—combining robust machine learning models, domain-specific rules, and generative AI—to deliver reliable, context-aware email organization and insights.
+This project aims to transform the inbox experience by leveraging a hybrid AI approach combining robust machine learning models, domain-specific rules, and Generative AI to deliver reliable, context-aware email organization and insights.

 ---